MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/3-create-user-assing-user-class.md

-To add SQL Server Authenticated user to SQL Data warehouse we need to do following things:
+To add SQL Server Authenticated user to SQL Data warehouse, we need to do following things:

 1. Create new server login
 1. Add user to master database using this new server login
 1. Add user to SQL Data Warehouse using this new server login

-Let's start out by creating a new server login that we will use for the exercises in this module.
+Let's start out by creating a new server login that we'll use for the exercises in this module.

 ## Add user to master database

-1. Using Azure Data Studio, connect to the **master** database located under the SQL Server instance created you created in the previous unit (procedure for _Create new connections in Azure Data Studio_).
+1. Using Azure Data Studio, connect to the **master** database located under the SQL Server instance you created in the previous unit (procedure for _Create new connections in Azure Data Studio_).

     Use the following properties while making a connection to the master database: